steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 ## New in iOS 14: OSLogStore

 With [`OSLogStore`](https://developer.apple.com/documentation/oslog/oslogstore), Apple added API to access the log archive programmatically.
+It allows accessing `OSLogEntryLog` which contains all log info you possibly ever need.

 The new store access is available for all platform versions of 2020.
 It's the missing piece in the `os_log` story that finally will get us the best of both worlds.
 Let's look at how this works:

 ```swift
 func getLogEntries() throws -> [OSLogEntryLog] {